MicrosoftDocs/Viva/Viva/insights/Setup/Assign-licenses-to-population.md

 1. Open the [Microsoft 365 portal](https://portal.office.com).
 2. Sign in to your Microsoft 365 account.
 3. View your account settings.
 4. Open the **Subscriptions** page.
-If you've been assigned a license, "Viva Insights" or "Workplace Analytics" shows as one of your Microsoft 365 subscriptions.
-This means that your data is being processed.
+If you've been assigned a license, "Viva Insights" or "Workplace Analytics" shows as one of your Microsoft 365 subscriptions, then your data is being processed for Viva Insights.

 <!--## Video: Assign licenses
 Intro text out for now: